rikardgn/learnCpp/README.md

   randCopyMp3NewS.cpp was the starting point for the debug builds.
 - outpRandomNameListFinal.cpp
 - Program that outputs a random list of names to a textfile.
+- exInputFileCinGetline.cpp
+- Program that shows how to use the extraction operator ">>" and getLine to read the contents of a text file

 Loops
 -----